What Is Thai Coconut Chicken Soup?

 WHAT YOU’LL NEED

 Galangal is the non-negotiable.
-Not ginger — galangal.
+Not ginger.
 The two look similar in the store but they are entirely different.
 Galangal is harder, denser, with a piney, almost medicinal quality that ginger cannot replicate.
-You’ll find it fresh or frozen at any Asian grocery store.
-Slice it thin and bruise each piece before it goes in.
-You won’t eat the slices — they’re too fibrous — but they’ll give everything to the broth.
+Three slices, about a quarter inch thick, bruised before they go in.
+You will not eat the slices.
+They give everything to the broth.

-Lemongrass. one stalk, outer layers peeled away, cut into two-inch pieces and bent or bruised at the stalk so the oils release.
-Same rule applies — you’re not eating it, you’re extracting from it.
+Lemongrass, one stalk, outer layers peeled away, cut into two-inch pieces and bent or bruised at the stalk so the oils release.
+Same rule.
+You are not eating it.
+You are extracting from it.

-Kaffir lime leaves — six to eight, torn down the center spine.
-That tearing releases the citrus oils.
-Don’t skip it.
-Don’t substitute regular lime zest.
-It isn’t the same thing.
-Find kaffir lime leaves fresh or frozen; they keep in the freezer for months.
+Kaffir lime leaves, five whole leaves, torn into pieces with the stem removed.
+The tearing releases the citrus oils.
+Do not skip it.
+Do not substitute regular lime zest.
+Find kaffir lime leaves fresh or frozen.
+They keep in the freezer for months.

-Coconut milk — one full can, full fat.
+Coconut milk, two cups, full fat from a can.
 Not light.
 The richness is the point.
-A good Thai brand like Aroy-D or Chaokoh makes a difference here.
+Aroy-D or Chaokoh are reliable Thai brands.
 Thin, watery coconut milk will give you a thin, watery soup.

 VISUAL WALK THROUGH

-Slice the galangal thin.
-Bruise each piece with the flat of your knife — three firm presses.
-Peel the outer layers from the lemongrass, cut into two-inch pieces, and bend each piece hard until it cracks.
-Tear the kaffir lime leaves down the center spine.
+Rinse the chicken breast and slice it thinly against the grain, about a quarter inch thick.
+Clean and slice the mushrooms.
+Slice the galangal thin and bruise each piece with the flat of the knife, three firm presses.
+Peel the outer layers from the lemongrass, cut into two-inch pieces, and crush each piece with the back of the knife.
+Tear the kaffir lime leaves into pieces, removing the stem.
+Smash the Thai chilies with the flat of the knife.
 Set everything together on the board.
 The smell at this point will tell you something important is about to happen.

 Thai Coconut Chicken Soup(Tom Kha Gai)